EarthlingInteractive/PHPStorage/README.md

 - Backend agnostic.
 May be RDB.
 May be something else entirely.

 - Allow efficient access to collections of objects of the same type.
+  - Functions should generally be written to operate on collections to amortize overhead costs.

 - Should be able to use query generation and object conversion utilities independently.